 It is worth pointing out that my understanding of this issue will diverge from that of most who hold to Arminian soteriology.
 But since Arminians have from the beginning disagreed among themselves on this point, that should not be too surprising.
 This article will look at the arguments on both sides of this debate.
 But, in the end, it will be a reflection of my own understanding that is emphasized.

 A number of passages are used to support the belief that salvation cannot be lost.
 Jude 1:24, “Now to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy“, is one of these.
 This verse affirms that God can keep me from falling and is able to present me blameless before the Father.
 Those holding to persistence in salvation see this verse as teaching that God does what is needed to keep us secure.
 It is not by our own efforts.

 The Scriptural Support

-One of the best known passages is John 3:16.
-Here Jesus says that “God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
+One of the best-known passages is John 3:16.
+Here, Jesus says, “God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 God has given eternal life to all who believe in Jesus.
-This life is eternal, how can something that is eternal be taken away?
+This life is eternal; how can something that is eternal be taken away?

 And what may be the most used passage to support eternal security is Romans 8:38-39.
 “For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”
 Nothing in all of creation can separate us from God’s love.